MicrosoftDocs/sdk-api/sdk-api-src/content/processthreadsapi/nf-processthreadsapi-getthreaddescription.md

 ## -description

-Retrieves the description that was assigned to a thread by calling <a href="https://docs.microsoft.com/windows/desktop/api/processthreadsapi/nf-processthreadsapi-setthreaddescription">SetThreadDescription</a>.
+Retrieves the description that was assigned to a thread by calling [SetThreadDescription](/windows/desktop/api/processthreadsapi/nf-processthreadsapi-setthreaddescription).

 ## -parameters

 ### -param hThread [in]

 A handle to the thread for which to retrieve the description.
 The handle must have THREAD_QUERY_LIMITED_INFORMATION access.

 ### -param ppszThreadDescription [out]

 A Unicode string that contains the description of the thread.

 ## -returns

 If the function succeeds, the return value is the <b>HRESULT</b> that denotes a successful operation.
 If the function fails, the return value is an <b>HRESULT</b> that denotes the error.

 ## -remarks

+GetThreadDescription is only available through [Run Time Dynamic Linking](/windows/win32/dlls/using-run-time-dynamic-linking) on Windows Server 2016, 1607.

 The description for a thread can change at any time.
 For example, a different thread can change the description of a thread of interest while you try to retrieve that description.

 Thread descriptions do not need to be unique.

-To free the memory for the thread description, call the <a href="https://docs.microsoft.com/windows/desktop/api/winbase/nf-winbase-localfree">LocalFree</a> method.
+To free the memory for the thread description, call the [LocalFree](/windows/win32/api/winbase/nf-winbase-localfree) method.

 #### Examples

 The following example gets the description for a thread,  prints the description, and then frees the memory for the description.

 ```cpp
 HRESULT hr = GetThreadDescription(ThreadHandle, &data);